-Keep in mind; a variable annuity is not guaranteed and subject to market risk and loss of principle, not to mention operating expenses and administrative fees, whereas a fixed annuity is a guaranteed safe financial instrument.
+Keep in mind; a variable annuity is not guaranteed and subject to market risk and loss of principle, not to mention operating expenses and administrative fees, whereas a fixed annuity is a guaranteed safe financial instrument and can be set up without any fees.
 The opinion of some media experts has shown an obvious misunderstanding between the two plans.

 The well thought out placement of a fixed annuity

 into your portfolio can offer a conservative balance for your asset allocation strategy, and using this as a substantial foundation of safety would be a smart move considering today’s economy.

 How would you like a guaranteed safe plan that pays gains based on a stock market index return, but protects your principal when the market declines?
 Heads you win, tails you don’t lose.
 Your interest rate is linked to an outside source such as a stock market index and you participate in a portion of the gains and you are isolated from the losses.
 If the stock market index goes down, you do not lose any money; your money is protected.

 This is called a fixed index annuity and is an alternative for consumers who need safety and want to see their funds increase while at the same time deferring the tax liability.
 By placing your funds in a fixed index annuity, your account value can only increase.
 In the case of a fixed index annuity; you get safety, growth potential, tax advantages, beneficiary planning advantages, and a guaranteed income for life.

 Sometimes people might say, “It sounds to good to be true; what is the catch?”....
 Just understanding the plan and becoming informed is the most important thing.